-Neglect is the persistent failure to meet a child's basic physical, developmental and/or psychological needs, likely to result in the serious impairment of a child's health or development.
-This can also occur during pregnancy as a result of parental substance misuse.
-This includes when a parent or carer fails to provide:
+Neglect is the persistent failure to meet a child's basic physical, developmental and/or psychological needs, likely to result in the serious impairment of a child's health or

 - Adequate food clothing or shelter (including exclusion from home and abandonment). - Protection from physical and emotional harm and danger. - Ensure adequate supervision. - Access to appropriate medical care or treatment. - Meeting the child's basic emotional needs.